When Employees Aren’t Working: How to Motivate Underperforming Employees￼

 When you praise employees only for achievements, or criticize for short-term failures, you help create a fixed mindset environment.

-Find ways to praise effort, not just achievement.
+Find ways to praise effort and not just achievement as part of your positive feedback.
 Find ways to critique effort, not just failure.
 It’s possible an underperforming employee believes they simply can’t do the job.

 And that might be occasionally true.
 A particular employee may never be able to do a certain job well.